open-sdg/open-sdg/docs/indicator-configuration.md

 data_non_statistical: false
 ```

+Note that in the indicator configuration form, if you toggle this on, many of the other configuration fields will be hidden, since they are not applicable to non-statistical indicators.

-Here is an example of what this looks like on the platform:
+Here is an example of what a non-statistical indicator page looks like on the platform:

 ![Screenshot of non statistical data functionality](https://open-sdg.org/open-sdg-docs/img/indicatorconfiguration/data_non_statistical_true.PNG)